Zaidannzzz/test-api/README.md

 ## Deployment

-1. Deploy the application to a cloud provider like Railway.app.
+1. Deploy the application to a cloud provider like Vercel.app.
 2. Configure the necessary environment variables in the cloud provider.
 3. Deploy the application and ensure it is running correctly.